Streetbees/form-stalker/README.md

 form_data.deleted # returns a boolean
 form_data.fields # returns an array of FormStalker::Data::FormField instances
 # etc.
-form_data.attributes # returns a Hash will all of its data
+form_data.attributes # returns a Hash with all of its data

 # and the one your are probably looking for
 form_data.logic # returns an instance of FormStalker::Data::FormFieldsLogic